self-model/competence/README.md

 ### Confirmatory
 The **Confirmatory** folder contains the analysis for the pre-registered hypotheses.

+A data to r markdown file is also available here with the results of the confirmatory analysis only, which was tested the pre-registered hypotheses.
+The r markdown file is called **Confirmatory_results** and the accompanying document it produced is of the same name.

 ### Exploratory
 The **Exploratory** folder contains a series of exploratory analysis, which investigated the data beyond the original hypotheses.
 You will find
 * **Bayesian_t-tests** used on to test for evidence for the null on the confirmatory hypotheses;